anthology-ally/moodle-filter_ally/README.md

 The download icon allows students to download accessible versions.
 When clicked, a modal appears where a student can select the alternative version they wish to download.

+## Uninstall
+Remove all the tool_ally, filter_ally and report_allylti plugins from the code.

+Then you must go to:
+ [yourmoodledir]/admin/plugins.php#plugin_type_cell_tool

+Search for the removed plugins and click on uninstall.

 ## License for Ally filter

 © Blackboard Inc 2017